-Here are 12 of our picks for some of the most unique, local gems in Madrid, in the words of our very own team of Spotters.
+Nothing wrong with that of course, but you will spend much of your time queuing with fellow tourists.
+How to avoid that?
+Just follow the locals!
+Here are 12 of our picks for some of the unique gems in Madrid, in the words of our very own team of Spotters.

 Art & food on a rooftop